-- 1. Individual and family therapy is the planned treatment of a client's problem(s) as identified by an assessment and listed in the treatment/service plan.
-The intended outcome is the management and reduction, or resolution of the identified problem(s). - 2.
-Individual and family therapy is limited to one client per session. - 3.
-Individual and family therapy is limited to a combined 35 sessions per State Fiscal Year, and billed at 15 minutes per unit, with up to four units (one hour) per session. - A session is considered a single encounter with the client that can encompass multiple timed units.
+1. Individual and family therapy is the planned treatment of a client's problem(s) as identified by an assessment and listed in the treatment/service plan.
+The intended outcome is the management and reduction, or resolution of the identified problem(s).

+2. Individual and family therapy is limited to one client per session.

+Individual and family therapy are billed at 15 minutes per unit.

-- 4. Family therapy must be directly related to the client's treatment for substance use disorder or dependence. - 5.
+- a.
+A session is considered a single encounter with the client that can encompass multiple timed units. - 3.
+Family therapy must be directly related to the client's treatment for substance use disorder or dependence. - 4.
 Individual therapy and family therapy sessions are allowed on the same date of service.